 What you need for this itinerary:

 Paris Pass (make sure to select the Youth rate if you are under 25)

-France Rail Pass (make sure to select the Youth rate if you are under 27, and don’t forget to check out the travel bonuses section!)
+Eurail France-Italy Pass (make sure to select the Youth rate if you are under 27, and don’t forget to check out the travel bonuses section!)

 The “See As Many Places As Possible” Itinerary